-People should forget about the traditional retirement as it has been defined and concentrate on the goal of financial independence.
-I twist the definition of retirement to be simply: Retirement is having the financial independence to live life on your terms and pursue your passions and interest.
+Look, when it comes to retirement people should forget about the traditional retirement as it has been defined and instead concentrate on the goal of financial independence.
+For just a minute open your mind to accept the definition of retirement as simply: Retirement is having the financial independence to live life on your terms and pursue your passions and interest.
 Another way to look at it is the absence of needing to work defines retirement, not the absence of working.

 Surveys always show that people would like to retire young in their 50s, even as young as their 30s and 40s.
 But is it really possible or just a pipe dream?
 I can tell you that it is absolutely possible.
 There are people at young ages doing it now and you can retire young too.
 It won’t happen by itself and will take effective strategies and enough net-worth to pull it off.
 This site will cover how I retired early (I am now in my second early retirement) and give you reasons why you should consider the worthy goal of financial independence making your own early retirement dream become reality.
 The rest will be up to you.

 There is no escaping the rules of the universe: The more money that you can make above your lifestyle costs the easier it is to retire early.
 Regardless of how much money you make there are two crucial basics for a Strategic Retire Early Plan to be given on this site that can give you the guidance to increase your savings, invest, and spend less.
 You have to take control and focus on your own future now so that you can enjoy the freedom that comes with financial independence.